neverlocal/paulicirc/docs/getting-started.rst

 Unitary Representation
 ^^^^^^^^^^^^^^^^^^^^^^

-The unitary representation of a circuit can be obtained via the `Circuit.unitary <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.circuits.html#paulicirc.circuits.Circuit.unitary>`_ method:
+The unitary representation of a circuit can be obtained via the :meth:`Circuit.unitary <paulicirc.circuits.Circuit.unitary>` method:

 >>> circ = Circuit.from_gadgets([
 ...
 Gadget.from_paulistr("Z", pi/2),